 History of Georgia Adoptee Rights

-The ability for an adult adoptee to obtain their original birth certificate (OBC) in Georgia was permitted until 1941.
-That year, all adoptees’ records, including the OBC, became sealed and held in the state’s ownership.
-Since 1941, the only way for an adult adoptee to possibly receive their OBC is to petition the court.
+The ability for an adult adoptee to obtain their original birth certificate (OBC) in Georgia was permitted until 1961.
+In 1941, all adoptees’ records, became sealed and held in the state’s ownership, but the original birth certificate was still available upon demand of the adopted person.
+Since 1961, the only way for an adult adoptee to possibly receive their OBC is to petition the court.
 This is a very expensive and time-intensive endeavor and not all petitions are granted.
 The decision lies in the hands of the judge in the county in which the adoption took place.

 A new adoptee rights group was formed this year: Georgians for Equal Access to Records (GEAR).
 During the 2011/2012, HB748 was met with minimal opposition and moved out of the House Judiciary Committee to the Rules Committee for a vote.
 Unfortunately, it died in the Rules Committee and didn’t make it to the House floor.

 GEAR continued their efforts for the 2013/2014 session and introduced the same adoptee equal rights bill.
 This time, HB524 was referred to the Juvenile Justice Committee and was met with opposition.
 In hopes of a clean compromise, GEAR added a non-binding contact preference form, which would still allow the adult adoptee to obtain an unaltered copy of their OBC.
 Unfortunately, the Welch Subcommittee asked for further amendments.
 The substitute involved discriminatory measures and passed out of the Subcommittee and Juvenile Justice Committee.
 As the discriminatory measures were not acceptable to GEAR, they pulled the bill from making it to the House floor for a vote.